mikebelanger/karax_tables/documents/client.md

 users.karax_table(columns = columns)
 ```

 ***Also note***: if you use the columns argument for karax_table, karax_table will render *only* the columns that correspond to the object attribute.
-It will ignore any other attributes that don't have columns specified.
+It will ignore any other attributes that don't have corresponding column objects.